Welcome to the dark side of the well-favored paradise-sport.

 4. Broken ribs

 Another accident that can leave surfers away from the surf for up to a month.
 Your ribs heal in about two to four weeks.
-Ribs break if you land on an awkward position or “simply” get hit by the board bad.
+Bones break easily if you land on an awkward position or “simply” get hit by the board terribly.

-Sharp coral reef and surfboard fins can slice up the skin bad.
+Sharp coral reef and surfboard fins can slice up the skin terrible.
 To avoid that, use booties when surfing over the reef, and practice sanding the fins so they would not be as sharp.
-You can just round the edges, not sand them too much.
+You can round the edges, not sand them too much.

 6. Poked eye